innomatic/innomatic-legacy/README.md

 License
 -------

-Innomatic is released under the MPL license.
+Innomatic is released under the new BSD license.
 See the file named LICENSE.